|This beauty now has a better way to hide any skin issues.|

 Instead, look for calming ingredients such as calendula oil, chamomile, shea butter, sunflower oil, and aloe.
 You can also seek out a moisturizer formulated specifically for rosacea.

-For a more soothing experience, refrigerate your moisturizer.
+For a more soothing experience, refrigerate your moisturizer can benefit rosacea.
 The cool temperature helps quite down the facial flushing when the condition acts up just like splashing the face with cold water or applying a cold compress.

 Always remember how delicate your skin is.
 Therefore, take the sun seriously because it can trigger more redness.
 Make it a point to always wear a broad spectrum UVA/UVB sunscreen before going outdoors.